AFLplusplus/AFLplusplus/README.md

  * one should fuzz the target that was compiled differently: with sanitizers activated (`export AFL_USE_ASAN=1 ; export AFL_USE_UBSAN=1 ;
    export AFL_USE_CFISAN=1 ; export AFL_USE_LSAN=1`)
- * one should fuzz the target with CMPLOG/redqueen (see above)
+ * one or two should fuzz the target with CMPLOG/redqueen (see above), at least one cmplog instance should follow transformations (`-l AT`)
  * one to three fuzzers should fuzz a target compiled with laf-intel/COMPCOV (see above).
 Important note: If you run more than one laf-intel/COMPCOV fuzzer and you want them to share their intermediate results, the main